Want to scare an introvert this Halloween? Just mention one of these phrases!

 15. “You’re just in time for karaoke!”

 Sing?
 On stage?
 While people watch?
-No thanks!
+Not on your life!

 16. Your boss: “team-building exercises”

 Introverts can make great team players because being a team player is all about being invested in the goals of the group.
 But team-building exercises are a different story.
 Awkward small talk and trust falls?
 Abandon all hope, ye who enter here.

 17. *unexpected doorbell ring*